Maine Home Garden News — May 2013

 Read about Maine’s native bees: UMaine Extension Factsheet #630, Wild Bee Conservation for Wild Blueberry Fields

-Consult lists of bee forage plants for North America:
+Consult lists of bee forage plants for North America, for example, Gardening for Bees — Seasonal Recommended Plant Lists, Berkeley.

 Learn about Maine invasive plants from UMaine Extension factsheets.